scottish-government-design-system/designsystem.gov.scot/styles/colour-palette/colour-customisation.md

 * spacing
 * interactive states

-As all custom palettes include core colours from our Design System, our elements will match your custom palette without the need to change any CSS.
+As all custom palettes include core colours from the Design System, our elements will match your custom palette without the need to change any CSS.

 ## Accessible use of colour